 - Look for and utilize every resource offered by the federal and state government, while using community housing and food options.

-- Engage close friends and family for support.
+- Engage close friends and family for support who are not enablers or socially connected with substance users.
 This is over and above a sponsor.

 - Remove yourself from the town, city, state, friends, and family that trigger substance use.

-- With the support of a physician, experiment with Gabapentin and additional medicine which may assist in cognitive realization.
+- With the support of a physician, experiment with medicine which may assist in cognitive realization.

 - Find housing with substance free family, friends, or housing organizations.

-- Work and/or volunteer in substance free organizations and/or turn to a Higher Power for understanding(s).
+- Work and/or volunteer in substance free organizations, religious establishments, and/or turn to a Higher Power for understanding(s).
 KEEP BUSY

-- Understand life’s “triggers” and learn “reverse trigger” therapy to neutralize the pain and memories that might keep you trapped in the past. .
+- Understand life’s “triggers” and seek therapy to neutralize the pain and memories that might keep you trapped in the past.

-- Once in control and you have addressed the issue that gave you pain, let someone into your heart.
-Give yourself a minimum of one (1) year of self control before considering a partner.
-Hand in hand, smiling and embracing a new world.
+Note: Give yourself a minimum of one (1) year of self control before considering a partner.

-Even better, send in your comments about modifications and additions to these 11 Action Plans which will create thought and discussion.
+Even better, send in your comments about modifications and additions to these 11 Action Plans which will create thought and discussion to william-butler.com

 Smile Every Day,